kerner1000/kerner1000.github.io/_posts/2023-01-13-java-mac-appstore.md

 ---
-title: "Java(FX), Codesiging and the Apple App Store"
+title: "Codesiging Java apps for the Apple App Store"
 excerpt: "The Martyrium of codesigning Java Apps for MacOS."
 description: "The Martyrium of codesigning Java Apps for MacOS."
 categories: [Development]
 tags: [Java, JavaFX, codesign, Mac]
 ---

 ## Troubleshooting codesigning problems